TaQ-DiT: Time-aware Quantization for Diffusion Transformers: Introduction

-\lxy{where ${\widetilde{a}^{i}} \mathbb{R}^T$ is the $i^{th}$ column/channel of shifted activations and ${w^{i}} \mathbb{R}^{C_o}$is the $i^{th}$ row/input channel of weights. $C_i$, $C_o$, and $T$ are numbers of input channels, output channels, and tokens, respectively.} \shh{This approach achieves the same effect as channel-wise splitting in eliminating channel-wise outliers, while avoiding matrix expansion and the associated overheads.
-Despite its hardware efficiency, it may hinder weight quantization and potentially degrade performance.
-Fortunately, our experimental results demonstrate the robustness of weights to quantization (will be discussed in Sec. \ref{sec:ablation_study} and Table \ref{tab:parameters}), leading us to choose this channel-wise migration solution.}
+\lxyRR{For hardware efficiency, we statistically analyze top-k outliers across timesteps offline \lxyMinor{based on a small dataset, which may slightly differ from real inference but remain generally acceptable\cite{brecq,q-diffusion},} and apply channel-wise migration accordingly, which migrates outliers in $\widetilde{a}_{o}$ into corresponding {rows} in the subsequent weights via \lxyMinor{outlier factors} $m$ as follows:} \lxy{where ${\widetilde{a}^{i}} \mathbb{R}^T$ is the $i^{th}$ column/channel of shifted activations and ${w^{i}} \mathbb{R}^{C_o}$is the $i^{th}$ row/input channel of weights. $C_i$, $C_o$, and $T$ are the numbers of input channels, output channels, and tokens, respectively.} \lxyRR{To deal with step-wise variability while maintaining quantization efficiency, we optimize outlier factors only once during the joint reconstruction by the \textbf{static migration}.
+Specifically, we first initialize them using Eq. (\ref{migration-factor}) as a good starting point, then fine-tune them along with scaling factors using our proposed joint reconstruction to boost performance.
+This approach achieves the same effect as dynamic splitting in eliminating channel-wise outliers, while avoiding matrix expansion and the associated overheads.} \lxyRR{While hardware-efficient, it could impair weight quantization.
+However, experiments confirm weight robustness (Sec. \ref{sec:ablation_study}, Table \ref{tab:parameters}), justifying our channel-wise migration choice.}

-\shh{However, this approach only addresses the outlier issue within a single timestep, requiring dynamic migration factors for step-wise variability.
-To address this while maintaining quantization efficiency, instead of dynamically determining them at each noising step, we optimize them only once during the calibration step.
-Specifically, we first initialize them using Eq. (\ref{migration-factor}) as a good starting point to ease optimization, then finetune them along with scaling factors using our proposed joint reconstruction method to boost performance.}